 Become your new best friends in the no-gi, gi game, and brown belt world.

 You might wonder about your favourite gi grips and their place in the no-gi world, including gi chokes.
-Well, gi grips such as collar and sleeves can be adapted to no-gi by combining collar ties and underhooks or overhooks.
+Well, gi grips such as collar and sleeves can be adapted to no-gi by combining collar ties and under hooks or overlooks.
 The 2 on 1 grip is also particularly effective in no gi for establishing control over the opponent.

-Remember pressure passing as you approach these new controls.
-This technique is vital in no-gi, where under hooks and cross faces become more critical due to the slippery nature of the grappling environment.
+Don’t forget about pressure passing as you get to these new controls.
+This technique is vital in no gi, where under hooks and cross faces become more critical due to the slippery nature of the grappling environment.
 So, are you ready to revolutionize your grip game?

 Transition to No-Gi from Gi with Confidence